-residence address to the sheriff with whom the offender or delinquent child most recently registered under the SORN Law.
-The offender or delinquent child must provide the written notice at least 20 days prior to changing the residence address.
+Under continuing law, if an offender or delinquent child is required to register under the SORN Law, the offender or delinquent child must provide written notice of any change of residence address to the sheriff with whom the offender or delinquent child most recently registered under the SORN Law.
+The offender or delinquent child must provide the written notice at least 20 days prior to changing the residence address.8

-The bill provides that if the residence address is not to a fixed residence address, the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days.
+The act provides that if the residence address is not to a fixed residence address, the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days.
 Until the offender or delinquent child has a fixed residence address, every 30 days the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
-Under current law, if a residence address change is not to a fixed address, the offender or delinquent child must include in that notice a detailed description of the place of places at which the offender or delinquent child intends to stay.
+Previously, if a residence address change was not to a fixed address, the offender or delinquent child was only required to include in the notice a detailed description of the place or places at which the offender or delinquent child intended to stay.9